Shri Swaminarayan Mandir, Karachi

 The Shri Swami Narayan Mandir, Karachi is a Hindu temple that is the only surviving Swami Narayan temple in Pakistan.
 The temple is notable for its size and frontage, over 32306 sqyd on the M. A. Jinnah Road in Karachi city.
 The temple celebrated its anniversary of 216 years in April 2004.
 There is a sacred cowshed within the premises of this temple.
 The temple is located at the centre of a Hindu neighbourhood in Karachi.
 The building that housed a dharmshala (guest house) for visiting devotees has now been converted to the office of the City District Government.

+History

+The Swaminarayan Sampradaya spread in the Sindh region in the late 19th century.
+In 1890s, a temple dedicated to Swami Narayan was built by Gujarati merchants.